udo-munk/Arduino8080/README.md

 first Altair users got their systems with 256 bytes and used it.
 Included are some 8080 example programs to show how.

+A video that shows it in action is available: https://youtu.be/wKuIKwkP6O8

 Of course one can add external memory, a SD card reader for disk images, so that it could run CP/M and so on.
 I don't know if I will get so far in this life, but you don't have to wait for me.
 There are some other